ga-wdi-lessons/ruby-immutability/readme.md

 pointToThatString;
 // => ???
 ```
-> AM: Is this the best example to show that we don't need to worry about memory allocation the same way we do in Ruby?

 In Ruby, there are situations like these that don't play out the same way.
 Today we'll learn about how Ruby memory allocation may have unintended consequences.
 We'll also learn about immutable data types such as Symbols that are not subject to changes.